cr3ative/homebridge-apcaccess/README.md

 Supports precisely one UPS, appears as a Contact Sensor, and reports:

+* If we're on mains power or not (as a Contact Sensor open (battery) / closed (mains))
-* Battery Level
+* Battery Level (via BatteryService)
-* Low Battery State
+* Low Battery State (via BatteryService)
-* Charging State
+* Charging State (via BatteryService)

-* If we're on mains power or not
+The two main values, "Mains/Battery" and "Low Battery State" are "push" values and can be subscribed to.
+The rest are only queried when you look at the accessory.

 This is essentially a worse version of [homebridge-accessory-apcupsd](https://github.com/homespun/homebridge-accessory-apcupsd) which I was too dumb to get working; many thanks to homespun.